MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 ### Callback on mode change

-Sometimes it could be useful to know if another app, or the user, has changed the Moving Platform Mode value.
-This can be done as follows.
+At times, it could be useful to know if another app, or the user, has changed the Moving Platform Mode value.
+You can do this as follows.
 ```cs
 // Code Body
 m_movingPlatformManager.ModeChanged += CallbackOnMPMChanged;